Characterizing Distances of Networks on the Tensor Manifold: Results

 \subsection{Toy Network Configurations}

 To provide initial intuition of the proposed framework, we constructed three toy ``communication'' based networks.
 As one can see in Figure \ref{fig:toy}, the networks are composed of $200$ nodes and $400$ edges with varying topology that represents a chain, a random, and a star-like network.
 Similar to our earlier work \cite{Sandhu1}, we are interested in using the proposed framework to measure distances amongst these structures under varying ``noise''.
-As highlighted by network curvature \cite{Sandhu1} and network entropy\cite{Dem1}, one should expect from a communication perspective the star-like network is ``closer'' to a ``random'' network.
+As highlighted by network curvature \cite{Sandhu1} and network entropy \cite{Dem1}, one should expect from a communication perspective the star-like network is ``closer'' to a ``random'' network.
 That is, given that their functional properties such as robustness (a measure of ``flatness'') are similar compared towards the chain-like network, we should expect that such networks on the manifold lie closer to one another.
 This is exactly what is shown in Figure \ref{fig:toy}B. Moreover, as we move from an unweighted graph to a weighted graph in which weights are chosen randomly in a uniform manner, this relationship still holds.
-On the other hand, if we utilize the classical Euclidean distance (Frobenius norm) to measure network-to-network distance, we find that the chain-like network is in fact ``closer'' to the star-like network.
-From a communications perspective, this does not make sense and highlights the proposed framework.
-Lastly, it is interestingly to see that as we increase the support of weight selection, the distances between such networks increases as to be expected.
+On the other hand, if we utilize the classical Euclidean distance (Frobenius norm) to measure network-to-network distance, we find that the chain-like network is in fact ``closer'' to the star-like network which is against intuition.